 Femi has neither been a shy or arrogant one.
 While Uche still felt awkward with shame, Femi looked straight into Uche’s face, not meaning to make it uneasy but showing gratitude and admiration.
 ‘You risked your life, man.
 How did you do it?’
 Femi ended the brief silence.

 ‘I couldn’t lose or be responsible for the death of my friend … and benefactor.’
 Uche admitted.
 ‘I couldn’t lose my true friends and family. … All these … Politics!
 Power!
 Money!
 Were no longer important when they were placed as an option against you.’
 Sighing and tilting his head down thoughtfully, and then to eye level again with Femi, ‘I messed up!
 I … I worked for twenty years for what you now have! … See where I’ve ended up!’
 He sniffled in self-pity.
 ‘But you …’ he chuckled.
 ‘You just came back less than a decade ago and … there you are … with everything! … as always! … How on earth do you do it?’

 ‘I …’ Femi began to answer but Uche cut him to continue.

 Femi waited a little before responding, in case Uche would rather not have him answer still.
 But it seemed he wanted him to answer this time.
 ‘You’re right.
-It wasn’t just all that, it was faith in God for the purpose, the righteous implementation of the expectations, and prayers relying on God’s provision, protection and guiding accomplishment.
-And He used you as the instrument in His protection and to my winning.’
+It wasn’t just all that, it was faith in God for the purpose, the intended righteous implementation of the expectations, and prayers relying on God’s provision, protection and guidance to accomplishment.
+And He used you as the instrument in His protection and to my winning’.